What is a mandala?

 Generally, when drawing a mandala you start from the center and work your way out.

 Incorporate different geometric patterns into your mandala as it expands outwards.

 You can use many different materials to create mandalas.
 Pen and paper is the most obvious.
-However, people create mandalas from sand, rocks, leafs, crochet, yarn, and many other materials.
+However, people create mandalas from sand, rocks, leaves, crochet, yarn, and many other materials.

 It’s a good idea to keep a sketchbook or even a Pinterest Board with different patterns to refer back to for future mandala drawings.